 Time-served employees can be trusted.
 Not that millennials can’t.

 But those that have been around the block – and have a track record built over a solid career span – are more likely to judge how the vital mutual elements of trust for remote teams will or won’t work for them.

-4. Rural and coastal Ireland will be a hotspot for remote employers.
 Yep.
 Grow Remote obviously will champion this.

 Ireland does tourism marketing really well.
 The Wild Atlantic Way has been a huge success.